The Full Moontini is a sparkly, fruity, tropical Halloween cocktail disguised in a veil of black by a pinch of activated charcoal powder.

 - Club soda – A splash of soda on top adds just a bit of bubbles.
 Feel free to substitute with sparkling water, tonic or your favorite soda.

 - Round ice sphere – Not necessary for flavor but SO FUN for the full moon effect.
-I use afreezer safe container until ready to use.
+Use a silicone ice mold to make the ice spheres then transfer them to a freezer safe container until ready to use.

 Step by step instructions